How UVC Sterilization Works

 Low or non existent water flow through the UV Sterilizer.

-If water flow is too slow or ceases all together, this can allow the lamp inside the UV to heat up to a point that blows the filament.
+If water flow is too slow or ceases all together, this can allow the lamp inside the UV to heat up to a point that blows the filament or simply damages the lamp where by it will not light (often leaving dark scorch marks if not blowing the filament).

 This can also permanently damage an electronic ballast, especially if left 'on' after this failure.